garydunkerley/garydunkerley.github.io/_pages/about.md

 ## A little about me...

 I'm a second-year at UGA who's interested in low-dimensional topology and geometry.
-I'm passionateabout environmental & dietary ethics and enjoy spending time outdoors (hiking, cycling, & foraging especially).
+I'm passionate about environmental & dietary ethics and enjoy spending time outdoors (hiking, cycling, & foraging especially).

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.